koheimiya/checkpoint/README.md

 pip install taskproc
 ```

+## Example
+See [here](examples/ml_taskfile.py) for typical usage of `taskproc`.

-## Usage
+## Documentation

-### Basic usage
+### Defining task

-Workflow is a directed acyclic graph (DAG) of tasks, and task is a unit of work represented with a class.
+Pipeline is a directed acyclic graph (DAG) of tasks with a single sink node (i.e., final task), where task is a unit of work represented with a class.
-Each task and its upstream dependencies are specified with a class definition:
+Each task and its upstream dependencies are specified with a class definition like so:
 ```python
 from taskproc import TaskBase, Requires, Const